“GFD: Blade Of Shadows”

 I slowly leaned over to blow out the candle at my dinner table and I turned to the hostess, who was watching timidly from the corner of the counter from which she served food.
 In a respectful tone, I told her, “Thank you for your hospitality.”
 And with that I turned to leave the restaurant.

 On the way out, I saw the young boy who offered me bread.
 He was watching me, and yanking excitedly on the sleeve of an older man with a gray mustache that I assumed to be his grandfather.
-A great deal of familiarity in their eyes, informed me of such.
-I gave the boy a nod and a smile as I headed towards the entrance.
+A great deal of familiarity in their eyes, informed me of such, but the age gap spoke volumes.
+I gave the boy a nod and a smile as I headed towards the exit.

 The air outside had grown quite chilly since I first went in.
 I stumbled a bit from dizziness, my body cursing me for turning down free bread when I had the chance.